 You may decide to move the banners folder elsewhere.
 Simply use your (s)FTP client to make a new folder somewhere in the wp-content folder (or it's equivalent) and change the path in AdRotate Settings.
 Changing the path does not move existing files to the new location.
 You have to do that yourself with (s)FTP.
 Moving files around may break existing adverts.

-If for some reason the banners folder went missing or doesn’t exist you need to create one.
+If for some reason the banners or reports folder went missing or doesn't exist you need to create one.

 When doing so make sure you create it in the place where AdRotate looks for it.
 By default this is in the wp-content folder.